dtawusaku/weather-app/README.md

 ## Features

-# Weather App

-WeatherApp is a user-friendly weather forecast application developed using React.js and powered by the OpenWeatherMapAPI.
-Users can access accurate and up-to-date weather data for their current location or any other location of interest.

-## Features

 - Real-time weather data for the current day with conditions including Temperature, humidity, wind status, and air pressure.
 - Weekly forecast with temperature trends and expected weather conditions.
 - Custom location search to retrieve weather data for any location worldwide.